The Fixed Primary Mirror

 Normally, a Newtonian reflector telescope has a way to adjust the primary mirror to get the optics aligned in a process called collimation, and the primary mirror would normally have a center spot as an alignment target for this collimation process.

 The SkyScanner 100 does not have provisions for adjusting the primary mirror, and the mirror is not center-spotted.
 It is collimated at the factory and fixed in place.
-This can present problems if the scope is knocked out of collimation during use/shipping, but there are methods (although not exactly easy) that allow one to collimate the primary mirror, and the scope tends to hold collimation well anyway.
-The secondary mirror can be adjusted for collimation, though this should rarely if ever be needed.
+This can present problems if the scope is knocked out of collimation during use/shipping, but there are methods (although not exactly easy) that allow one to collimate the primary mirror.
+But from what I know, the scope tends to hold collimation well over the years.

 The focuser is a standard 1.25” rack and pinion unit.
 While plastic, it works surprisingly well even at relatively high magnifications.
-For perfect motion you may have to adjust the two small screws on the focuser housing.
+It was quite stiff when I first used it.
+Now that I have had it out a few times, it seems to be loosening up a bit.

 The intention is that you place this on a table, stool, or some other suitable stand so it is at a comfortable height.
 It is light enough that even a sturdy box could serve as a base.
 Just make sure that it is rock solid and steady.
 I have seen reports of people using it on the hood of their car or placed on a large rock when camping.
 Just remember that, if the base moves, the image in the eyepiece will show it, so be sure it is stable.